 So how do we make sure we aren't riding the 'Carousel of Motivation' for years on end?

-1.Well the very first step is to be aware of all of the above.
-How our brains work and identifying where the challenges might lie ahead for you personally as you embark on a change you want to make in life is vitally important.
+1.The very first step is to be aware of all of the above, and identifying where the challenges might lie ahead for you personally as you embark on a change you want to make in your life.

-2. Work out what will be the best strategies to put in place before starting, of how to continue and keep pushing on when you don’t feel like it/can’t be bothered/don’t want to/would prefer to do something else.
+- Work out what will be the best strategies to put in place before starting; of how to continue and keep pushing on when you don't feel like it/can't be bothered/don't want to/would prefer to do something else.